jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 EnvironmentFile=-/opt/jumpserver-pam/credentials/<configuration-id>/<credential-key>.env
 ```

+Prefer `restart`.
+Use `reload` only when the application's reload handler explicitly rereads the EnvironmentFile; a systemd reload does not inject new environment variables into an already running process.

 Find `<configuration-id>` in the access configuration detail.
 The installation path, application user, socket path, and allowed systemd operation are pinned during installation.
 Expanding these permissions requires reinstalling the Agent.

 ### Install the Agent